elchs/LetoDBf/Readme.txt

    # ALIAS() names for HbMemIO tables ( these with "mem:" prefix ) are always the same
      as the name of the DBF itself.
 It is not possible to give it another ALIAS, so you can open such a table only once per connection.
+   # You cannot use *in your UDF* in mode No_Save_WA=0 !! [ the very only exception ] ALIAS names
+    "Exxxxx", where "xxxxx" is a numeric value, aka: "E123" :-)
+   # Using temporary index orders [ created in Server OS temporary path ] are only possible in
+     mode: NO_Save_Wa = 1.

 -------------